Frank A. Rhea: Episcopacy

 Rhea was elected as missionary Bishop of Idaho in February 1942.
 He was consecrated on April 29, 1942, by Arthur Moulton, Bishop of Utah, in St Michael's Cathedral in Boise, Idaho.
 After retirement, Rhea served as pastor of Trinity Church in Seattle.
 He also acted as assistant bishop to the Bishop of Olympia.
 He retained his post till his retirement in 1957.
 Rhea died in his sleep on October 31, 1963.

 Family

-Rhea married Edith Hottenstein with whom he had four daughters.
-Upon her death he married Laura P. Wilson in 1936.
+Rhea married Edith Hottenstein (1884-1930) with whom he had four daughters.
+Upon her death he married Canadian Laura Pearle Wilson (1902-1964) in 1936.